Kisange5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-A script that prints a number with two decimal places
+A script that converts a number from base 10 to base 16